apache/spark/docs/howto/operator.rst

 See `Adding the IAM service agent user role to the runtime service <https://cloud.google.com/functions/docs/reference/iam/roles#adding_the_iam_service_agent_user_role_to_the_runtime_service_account>`_  for details

-Also make sure that your service account has access to the source code of function in case it should be downloaded.
-It might mean that you add Source Repository Viewer role to the service account in case the source code is in Google Source Repository.
+If the source code for your function is in Google Source Repository, make sure that your service account has the Source Repository Viewer role so that the source code can be downloaded if necessary.